-Car accidents often lead to damages for the injured party, paid either as a settlement agreement or through the court.
+Car accidents often lead to damages for the injured party, paid either as a settlement agreement or through a court, in cases prepared by expert car accidents lawyers.
 Many factors contribute to how much the at-fault party might pay as part of a settlement.
-If you were in a car accident, discuss the specifics of your case with an experienced attorney who can help you navigate the complex legal process.
+If you were in a car accident, discuss the specifics of your case with an experienced car accident injury lawyer who can help you navigate the complex legal process.

 After an accident, the parties involved exchange insurance information, take photos of the scene and vehicles, and the police write a report about the accident.
 The accident report documents essential evidence, but it’s not the only evidence that’s useful to support your case.
-An experienced attorney can help you gather all relevant evidence, such as witness testimony, damage expenses, and medical bills to fight for adequate compensation for your losses.
+An experienced car accidents lawyer can help you gather all the relevant evidence, such as witness testimony, damage expenses, and medical bills, to fight for sufficient compensation for your losses.

-Whether you think you might have partially caused the accident or blame the other driver for the crash, call a car accident lawyer to review your case and determine your options.
-A car accident lawyer should know how to negotiate with insurance companies and fight sham claims to get you the settlement you deserve.
+Whether you think you might have partially caused the accident or blame the other driver for the crash, call a car accident injury lawyer to review your case and determine your options.
+A good car accidents lawyer should know how to negotiate with insurance companies and fight sham claims to get you the settlement you deserve.

-People in car accidents can suffer from many injuries, including:
+Car accidents can result in many injuries, including:

-- Spinal cord injuries: The spinal cord allows the brain and the rest of the body to communicate with each other.
-Symptoms of spinal cord injuries can depend on the extent of the physical damage, but may include numbness, muscle weakness, and paralysis.
+- Spinal cord injuries: The spinal cord allows the brain and the rest of the body to communicate.
+Symptoms of spinal cord injuries depend on the extent of the damage but may include numbness, muscle weakness, and paralysis.

-- Neck and back injuries: Any car accident can cause severe neck and back injuries, including from herniated discs.
-Even in low-speed collisions, the body’s twisting due to impact can cause significant pain.
+- Neck and back injuries: Any car accident can cause severe neck and back injuries, including herniated discs.
+Even in low-speed collisions, the body’s twisting, due to impact, can cause significant pain.
 These injuries often require rehabilitation, physical therapy, and other measures to manage lifelong pain.

-- Dental and facial injuries: Injuries to the head, face, and mouth can happen as the skull collides with various surfaces in the car.
-Mouth and face injuries resulting from the collision include fractures, lacerations, and cracked or chipped teeth.
+- Dental and facial injuries: Injuries to the head, face, and mouth can happen as the skull collides with various surfaces in a car.
+Mouth and face injuries resulting from collisions include fractures, lacerations, and cracked or chipped teeth.

-- Whiplash: Whiplash caused by forceful, rapid back-and-forth movement is common in rear-end accidents.
-Whiplash is more severe when an individual doesn’t expect the accident and their body cannot brace for impact.
+- Whiplash: Caused by forceful, rapid back-and-forth movement, whiplash is common in rear-end accidents.
+It’s more severe when someone doesn’t expect an accident and their body can’t brace for impact.
 Common whiplash symptoms include soreness, limited range of motion, headaches, fatigue, and dizziness.
-Less common symptoms include blurred vision, memory problems, ringing in the ears, and depression resulting from an accompanying head injury or concussion.
+Less common symptoms include blurred vision, memory problems, ringing in the ears, and depression, resulting from an accompanying head injury or concussion.

-- Wrist and arm injuries: It’s an instinct when seeing an oncoming car for a driver to place their arms on the steering wheel to brace for impact, but this increased rigidity may cause more harm than good.
-The increased tension within the body can cause serious injuries to a person’s arms and wrists, such as broken bones and dislocated joints.
+- Wrist and arm injuries: It’s an instinct when seeing an oncoming car for a driver to place their arms on the steering wheel to brace for impact, but this increased rigidity may do more harm than good.
+The additional tension in the body can cause serious injuries to a person’s arms and wrists, such as broken bones and dislocated joints.

 You must see a doctor and get an accurate reporting of injuries you sustained directly after an accident.
 Tell the doctor exactly what you’re feeling.
-All information is relevant when formulating a case to bring to trial or when calculating damages for a possible settlement.
+All information is relevant when a car accidents lawyer is formulating a case to bring to trial or when calculating damages for a possible settlement.

-What Damages Can You Recover After an Accident?
+What Damages Can You Recover after a Car Accident?

 The most commonly recovered damages in a car accident settlement include:

-- Property damage: The most likely damage from a car accident is the actual damage to the car itself.
-If destruction occurs to other property (e.g., phone or laptop), those losses can also factor into a compensatory award.
+- Property damage: The most likely damage from a car accident is to the car.
+If destruction occurs to other property — such as a phone or laptop — those losses can also factor into a compensatory award.
 Photographs of the scene and destroyed property provide proof of damages.

-- Medical expenses: All medical expenses, including hospital bills, medication, and rehabilitation costs, might entitle you to recover compensation.
+- Medical expenses: Hospital bills, medication, and rehabilitation costs might entitle you to recover compensation for these expenses.
 Keep an accurate and full log of all injuries and the steps taken to remedy them.

-- Emotional distress: Car accidents undoubtedly cause psychological distress, such as PTSD, following a car accident.
-Symptoms do not always immediately appear, but once psychological pain surfaces, it may require professional treatment.
+- Emotional distress: Car accidents undoubtedly cause psychological distress, such as post-traumatic stress disorder, following a car accident.
+Symptoms don’t always immediately appear, but once psychological pain surfaces, it may require professional treatment.
 Costs related to psychological treatment may qualify for inclusion in a car accident settlement.

-- Lost income: If you can no longer work, must work fewer hours, or must perform fewer work responsibilities, you may qualify for compensation to cover lost income.
+- Lost income: If you can no longer work, must work fewer hours or have less work responsibilities, you may qualify for compensation to cover lost income.
 Under civil statutes, the negligent party is responsible for lost wages as part of any restitution made due to an accident.
-If you cannot return to work for an extended time, your lawyer can consult an economic expert to help project potential lost earnings.
+If you cannot return to work for an extended time, your car accident injury lawyer can consult an economic expert to help project potential lost earnings.

-- Loss of enjoyment: An accident may prevent an individual from engaging in everyday activities and hobbies.
+- Loss of enjoyment: An accident may prevent a victim from engaging in everyday activities and hobbies.
 Settlement discussions can consider these noneconomic losses.
-Consult an experienced car accident lawyer to discuss the potential value of your claim.
+Consult an experienced car accidents lawyer to discuss the potential value of your claim.

 Pain and Suffering

-Various factors influence the extensiveness of your injuries, including:
+Various factors influence the extensiveness of injuries, including:

-- The pain you’ve endured from your physical injuries and related medical treatment;
+- Pain endured from physical injuries and related medical treatment.

 Wrongful Death Claims